MSPMetro/site-deploy/ops/minio/README.md

 - **Fanout replication**: replicate from MinIO to multiple S3-compatible providers (DigitalOcean, Scaleway, etc).
 - **Read-only edges**: edges continue to pull from their nearest origin and serve locally.

-Important: MinIO does **not** fix TLS on CDN vanity hostnames by itself. `world.mspmetro.com` / `global.mspmetro.com` / `earth.mspmetro.com` must still be provisioned with a valid certificate at the CDN/provider.
+Important: MinIO does **not** fix TLS on CDN vanity hostnames by itself.
+If you use vanity domains, they must be provisioned with a valid certificate at the CDN/provider.
+MSPMetro’s recommended setup is to treat origins as provider bucket URLs (`origin-scw`, `origin-do`, `origin-het`) and have edges pull directly from them.

 ## Components